- CXI - Coherent X-ray Imaging

 Coherent X-ray Imaging Instrument

-CXI aims to provide a flexible suite of instrumentation for “diffract-before-destroy” studies in structural biology, but also suite for other techniques, such as laser pump/X-ray probe methods and a variety of scattering and spectroscopy techniques.
-Scientific fields such as material science, materials in extreme conditions, atomic molecular and optical physics, chemistry, soft condensed matter and high field X-ray science have found and will find applications at CXI.
+CXI aims to provide a flexible suite of instrumentation for “diffract-before-destroy” studies, but also suite for other techniques, such as laser pump/X-ray probe methods and a variety of scattering and spectroscopy techniques.
+Scientific fields such as material science, materials in extreme conditions, atomic molecular and optical physics, chemistry, soft condensed matter and high field X-ray science have and will find applications at CXI.

 Coherent Diffractive Imaging of Reproducible Biomolecules